petushka1/microverse-m1-w1-d3-portfolio-production/README.md

 - Webhint
 - Stylelint

-Debug HTML and CSS files if checks were unsuccessful
+Debug HTML Javascript and CSS files if checks were unsuccessful